The Saga Framework

 Explore the Framework

-If you’re interested in experimenting with narrative as a security leadership tool, you can download both resources below.
+If you are interested in experimenting with narrative as a security leadership tool, you can download both the full framework and the Practitioner's Toolkit below.

 I welcome feedback, comments, and collaboration.
-Each document allows inline comments, and I love hearing how others are adapting the framework in their own programs.
+Each document allows inline comments, and I am always glad to hear how others are adapting the archetypes in their own programs.

 Previous